jesmanderson/DORA-Compliance-Audit-Cloud-Security-Project/README.md

 This project simulates a **Digital Operational Resilience Act (DORA)** compliance audit for a financial services client.
 The goal is to assess **AWS, Azure, and Microsoft 365 environments** for operational resilience gaps, document risks, and recommend security improvements.

+> ⚠️ **Note:** These examples are for learning/portfolio purposes.
+Review and adjust for your environment, roles, and data-handling requirements before production use.

 ## Objectives
 - Perform a **gap analysis** against DORA requirements.
 - Build a **risk register** mapping technical gaps to compliance requirements.